what-is-time/what-is-time.github.io/_posts/2018-09-02-Opening-pandoras-box.md

 Time(0) is The Big Bang, so how do we define the word "future": I(time+N).
 N of what ?
 What is time grounded in?

 SI [defines the second](https://en.wikipedia.org/wiki/SI_base_unit) in relation to the cesium atom.
 This conception violates the [first law of thermodynamics](https://en.wikipedia.org/wiki/First_law_of_thermodynamics) at time(0)!
 You can't create matter/energy out of nothing!
 You can't define time in terms of something that doesn't exist!
+We have defined time in terms of mass - this is a [circular dependency](https://en.wikipedia.org/wiki/Circular_dependency)!

 The [symbol-grounding problem](https://en.wikipedia.org/wiki/Symbol_grounding_problem) breaks all of our languages and Mathematics is not immune to this bug!